egonw/cdkbook/protein.md

-The [`IStrand`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IStrand.html) and [`IMonomer`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IMonomer.html) interfaces provide functionality to access specific properties, but also extend the `IAtomContainer` interface, as depicted in Figure XX.
+The [`IStrand`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IStrand.html) and [`IMonomer`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IMonomer.html) interfaces provide functionality to access specific properties, but also extend the `IAtomContainer` interface, as depicted in Figure [7.2](#fig:strandmonomerClass).
 Both provide access to a name for the entity as well as a type:

 **Script** [code/BioNameType.groovy](code/BioNameType.code.md)